melato/lxdops/README.md

     filesystem: main
 ```
 - specify a /home filesystem to attach to containers.

 The location of the filesystem is parameterized by the name of the container (instance), the LXD project (project/) and a global property (zfsroot).

+If the /home filesystem exists, it will be reused, otherwise it will be created, or cloned and/or copied from another container.

 ## user.yaml (included by other examples)
 ```